bokgyeong/bokgyeong.github.io/_publications/2019-05-24-jump-diffusion.md

 date: 2019-05-24
 venue: 'Journal of the Korean Statistical Society'
 paperurl: 'https://www.sciencedirect.com/science/article/abs/pii/S1226319219300377'
-citation: 'Kang, B. and Park, T. (2019). &quot;Efficient and flexible model-based clustering of jumps in diffusion processes.&quot; <i>Journal of the Korean Statistical Society</i>.
-48(3).'
 ---
 This paper is about a flexible model for clustering jumps in diffusion processes.